 Travellers to any destination in the world can develop travellers’ diarrhea from consuming contaminated water or food.

-In some areas in Central America and Mexico, food and water can also carry diseases like cholera, hepatitis A and typhoid.
-Practise safe food and water precautions while travelling in Central America and Mexico.
+In some areas in the Oceanic Pacific Islands, food and water can also carry diseases like hepatitis A. Practise safe food and water precautions while travelling in the Oceanic Pacific Islands.
 Remember: Boil it, cook it, peel it, or leave it!

 - Travellers’ diarrhea is the most common illness affecting travellers.
 It is spread from eating or drinking contaminated food or water.

 - Risk of developing travellers’ diarrhea increases when travelling in regions with poor standards of hygiene and sanitation.
 Practise safe food and water precautions.